pathminder/pathminder.github.io/_base-classes/alchemist-polymath-vivisectionist.md

       12: 6 discoveries
       14: 7 discoveries
       16: 8 discoveries
+    text: |
-    text: At 2nd level, and then again every 2 levels thereafter (up to 18th level), an alchemist makes an incredible alchemical discovery.
+      At 2nd level, and then again every 2 levels thereafter (up to 18th level), an alchemist makes an incredible alchemical discovery.
 Unless otherwise noted, an alchemist cannot select an individual discovery more than once.
 Some discoveries can only be made if the alchemist has met certain prerequisites first, such as uncovering other discoveries.
 Discoveries that modify bombs that are marked with an asterisk (*) do not stack.
 Only one such discovery can be applied to an individual bomb.
 The DC of any saving throw called for by a discovery is equal to 10 + 1/2 the alchemist's level + the alchemist's Intelligence modifier.

-  - name: poison resistance
-    type: Ex
-    levels: [2, 5, 8, 10]
-    levels_text:
-      2: +2
-      5: +4
-      8: +6
-      10: immunity
-    text: At 2nd level, an alchemist gains a +2 bonus on all saving throws against poison.
-This bonus increases to +4 at 5th level, and then again to +6 at 8th level.
-At 10th level, an alchemist becomes completely immune to poison.
+      A vivisectionist may select the bleeding attack rogue talent in place of a discovery.
+At 10th level or later, a vivisectionist may select the crippling strike rogue talent in place of a discovery.

-  - name: poison use
+  - name: torturer's eye
-    type: Ex
     levels: [2]
-    text: Alchemists are trained in the use of poison and starting at 2nd level, cannot accidentally poison themselves when applying poison to a weapon.
+    text: At 2nd level, a vivisectionist adds *deathwatch* to his formula book as a 1st-level extract.

+  - name: cruel anatomist
+    levels: [3]
+    text: At 3rd level, a vivisectionist may use his Knowledge (nature) skill bonus in place of his Heal skill bonus.

   - name: swift alchemy
     type: Ex